 These focused strategical measures and additional resource are intended to support HMRC to close the UK’s tax gap, by bringing in an additional £6.5 billion over the next five years.
 Labour state that the revenue will go directly to funding UK public services and fixing the foundations of the economy.

 This increase in resource will presumably assist HMRC in addressing the NAO recommendation that HMRC need to improve its ability to help customers comply and get the right level of help.
-Without this support and whilst tax rules remain complex, there are bound to be people who do not pay the correct amount of tax, whether that be through genuine misunderstanding or deliberate conduct.
+Without this support and while tax rules remain complex, there are bound to be people who do not pay the correct amount of tax, whether that be through genuine misunderstanding or deliberate conduct.

 The report also recommends HMRC should focus resource where it will have the biggest impact, therefore, it seems that small businesses will be under HMRC’s spotlight.
 Dealing with any kind of HMRC investigation is a headache that most small business owners can do without.